- Home

 You’ll have an investment that could improve your quality of life if you are able to use it occasionally, and also provide you extra income.

-These peak seasons can be incredibly lucrative, but also involve a lot of work.
+Owning a holiday home often involves a lot more work than a conventional buy to let property.
 For example, you will need to have the property cleaned between stays unless you are willing to do this yourself.
 If the property is some distance away from where you live or even in another country, you may have to hire someone more local to help manage it.
-Holidaymakers typically have high standards, and you’ll have to deal with any negative feedback or issues.
+Holidaymakers typically have high standards, and you’ll have to be prepared to deal with any negative feedback or issues.

 You’ll also need a special kind of mortgage for a holiday let, as you can’t use a residential or buy to let mortgage.
 These are called holiday home mortgages, and are typically only available from specialist lenders.
 These mortgages require a sizable deposit, and you’ll need to show that you have enough income to cover repayments during the quiet months.
-You’ll still pay the 3% Stamp Duty Surcharge on a second property, too, which can add a substantial amount to your buying costs.
+You’ll still pay the 3% Stamp Duty surcharge on a second property, too, which can add a substantial amount to your buying costs.

 Read more about this kind of investment in our article Holiday let or buy to let: which is better?